 - General State Licensing Boards for University of the Rockies

-- US Psychology Licensing Boards for University of the Rockies
+- US Counseling Licensing Boards for University of the Rockies

 This program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which may be a requirement for licensure in some states.
 Other factors, such as a student's criminal history, may prevent an applicant from obtaining licensure or employment in this field.
 Prospective students are also advised to regularly review the state’s policies and procedures relating to licensure as those policies are subject to change.